 CTIM-FD: Compact Total Irradiance Monitor-Flight Demonstration

-CTIM-FD will help researchers develop new technologies for measuring Total Solar Irradiance (TSI), a “Most Important” measurement in the most recent Earth Science Decadal Survey.
+CTIM-FD will help researchers develop new technologies for measuring Total Solar Irradiance (TSI), a “Most Important” measurement in the latest Earth Science Decadal Survey.
 This eight-channel, 6U CubeSat will spend one year in orbit to see if small satellites can be as effective at measuring TSI as larger sensors like the Total Irradiance Monitor (TIM) instrument used aboard the SORCE and TSIS-1 missions.
-CTIM-FD is scheduled for launch in 2022.
+On July 2, 2022, CTIM-FD was successfully deployed into orbit (~500km and 44.9deg inclination) by the Virgin Orbit LauncherOne.

 For four decades, scientists have used space-based remote sensors to measure TSI, which describes the amount of incident solar radiation that reaches the Earth from the sun.
 TSI is a major component of Earth’s radiative system, which impacts everything from local weather conditions to global climate change.
 Maintaining this unbroken record of TSI data is critical for preparing future generations of scientists to understand and mitigate the effects of climate change.